konstantinjdobler/nlp-research-template/README.md

 docker build --tag <username>/<imagename>:<tag> --platform="linux/amd64" .
 ```

 The specified username should be your personal [`dockerhub`](https://hub.docker.com) username.
-This will make distribution and reusage of your images easier with `docker push/pull <your image>`.
+This will make distribution and usage of your images easier with `docker push/pull <your image>`.

 We also provide shell commands and a convenience script to run all your training commands inside docker (recommended).